Skip to main content

 • you need to, or would otherwise have needed to seek an approval from as per section 4.41 and 4.42 of the EP&A Act

-For help identifying which agencies you need to engage with, please contact the department‘s assessment team.
+For help identifying which agencies you need to engage with, please contact the Department‘s assessment team.

-For project-specific SEARs, the department will advise which agencies applicants should engage with during preparation of the EIS.
+For project-specific SEARs, the Department will advise which agencies applicants should engage with during preparation of the EIS.

-General agency engagement advice
+Proponent-led agency engagement

 Prior to contacting an agency, applicants should have: